"The poor you shall always have among you . . "

 Medical Video and Request from Ugandan Doctor

-Our Medical teams operate under the direction of Dr. Elisha Birikire who operates his own medical clinic in Busio, Uganda, has a prison ministry/soup kitchen, and has traveled over the past decade with the medical teams into rural Uganda.
+Our Medical teams operate under the direction of Ugandan doctors such as Dr. Elisha Birikire who operates his own medical clinic in Busia, Uganda, has a prison ministry/soup kitchen, and has traveled over the past decade with the medical teams into rural Uganda.